kallentu/chowdr/README.md

 ### Running The Calorie Detector With A Test Image

-Use this script to use our custom object detection model on a specified pair of test images. -s defaults to `data/apple001S(1).JPG` and -t defaults to `data/apple001T(1).JPG`.
+Run this script to use our custom object detection model on a specified pair of test images. -s defaults to `data/apple001S(1).JPG` and -t defaults to `data/apple001T(1).JPG`.

 Specify two input images:
 ```bash